 - Dolby Atmos via Dolby True-HD

 For all 2020 TVs, Samsung relies on Tizen 5.5 as the smart operating system.
 In addition to Samsung’s own Bixby, Amazon Alexa and the Google Assistant are also supported as a voice assistant, which are much more convenient to use.
 Furthermore, the TU7000 is Airplay 2 compatible, which allows a comfortable and fast data exchange with Apple devices.

-A Twin Tuner and therefore functions such as Time Shift and PVR are not available.
+A Twin Tuner and therefore functions such as Time Shift and Personal Video Recorder, recording TV programs to a USB-Memory Device are not available.

 Perhaps not quite as premium as Samsung promises

 It is no secret that the Crystal UHD series from Samsung are entry-level devices.
 The TU7000 is an “optimized” NU6900 from 2018 – but not much has changed.
 The cost-efficient TV has a good picture quality in dark environments and will satisfy many users.
 However, the picture in brighter rooms is not quite as convincing due to the low peak brightness and average reflection behavior.
 The viewing angle is also quite narrow, but this is normal for low priced models with a VA panel – even the more expensive QLED series does not use the Ultra Viewing Angle layer until the Q80T.
 With Tizen as operating system it has everything a Smart TV needs and can be perfectly integrated into a Smart home.
 For gamers who do not want to buy the Next Gen consoles, the UHD TV with its low input lag is quite good to use.
 But many features like VRR and HDMI 2.1 are saved by Samsung for the more expensive models, but because of the low price, you really should not count this as a disadvantage for the UHD TV.